-Police: Shots fired at Atlanta-area mall; no active shooter
+Police: 1 person shot at Atlanta-area mall; no active shooter

 Shots were fired at Cumberland Mall early Saturday afternoon in Cobb County, police confirmed.

-Cobb County Police said on Twitter that there is no active shooter, and that the shots were not fired randomly.
-Instead, their information indicates “involved parties know one another, therefore incident was isolated to them.”
+Cobb County Police said in an early afternoon tweet that there was no active shooter, and that the shots were not fired randomly.
+Instead, their information indicated “involved parties know one another, therefore [the] incident was isolated to them.”

-There is now a heavy police presence at the mall while authorities investigate.
+Police later gave an update, tweeting a statement saying two people were involved in the shooting, which started during an argument in the food court.

+Police said one person was shot and taken to a hospital for treatment.
+The suspect fled the scene, and police “are working to locate him.”

 Copyright 2019 Gray Media Group, Inc. All rights reserved.